GovWizely/webservices/README.md

 Otherwise, follow the [instructions](http://www.elasticsearch.org/download/) to download and run it.

-Webservices uses foreman to start all necessary services in development environments, including elasticsearch. elasticsearch attempts to use ./elasticsearch.yml as its config file, but that file doesn't actually exist in the repository.
+Webservices can use foreman to start all necessary services in development environments, including elasticsearch. elasticsearch attempts to use ./elasticsearch.yml as its config file, but that file doesn't actually exist in the repository.
 You must symlink your system's actual elasticsearch config file to ./elasticsearch.yml.
 If using homebrew on OSX, you can do this as follows:

     $ brew info elasticsearch
     ...